pseudomuto/protoc-gen-doc/README.md

 ## Building the Plugin

 Run `qmake` followed by `make` to build the plugin.
 This will produce the plugin executable (`protoc-gen-doc`).
+There's no install step, just copy the executable anywhere you like it.
-The plugin depends only on QtCore from Qt 5 and the libprotobuf/libprotoc libraries from Google.
+The plugin depends on QtCore from Qt 5 and the libprotobuf/libprotoc libraries from Google.

 ## Invoking the Plugin